 Infiltration is also reduced in areas were forest has been replaced by lawns.
 Prior to development, Hamilton County's soils were covered by deep rooted native vegetation that constantly supplied organic material that was worked into the subsoil by a diverse assemblage of soil dwelling wildlife.
 Since that time, native vegetation has been replace by shallow rooted turf plants, organic material has been exported to the landfill (via bagging of grass clippings and raked leaves), soil turning wildlife have become less diverse - the result is compacted soils deplete of organic material.
 This has resulted in reduced infiltration, increased stormwater runoff, increase erosion rates, reduced capacity for pollution attenuation, and infertility.

-2. Habitat Impairment - the physical condition of the habitat within which fishes and other aquatic organisms live, is critical to their survival.
+2. Habitat Impairment - the physical condition of the habitat within which fishes, amphibians, and other aquatic organisms live, is critical to their survival.
 Habitat impairment is the largest cause of non-attainment of "Aquatic Life Use" in Ohio.

 In the absence of pollution or hydrologic alteration, a stream that has had its physical habitat directly altered will be unable to support a healthy community of fishes and other aquatic organisms.
 Three important components of healthy stream habitat are:

 3. Water Pollution - Water pollution is a threat to human health and wildlife in Hamilton County.
 While industrial discharges of pollution ("point source" pollution) into streams is relatively easy to regulate, pollution delivered to streams in stormwater runoff ("non-point source" pollution) is a much harder problem to address.